Destinations Greece Athens

 Kolonaki · highest point in central Athens

 Funicular up from Aristippou Street (€13 return, €10 one-way).
-360° view: Acropolis below, Saronic Gulf in the distance, the small white chapel of Agios Georgios at the summit.
+A 360° view: the Acropolis below, the Saronic Gulf beyond, the small white chapel of Agios Georgios at the summit.
 Stay for the city lights.

 €10 funicularStay past sunset